 So, they're going to look at hard evidence.
 If it's just guesswork, speculation, or fishing on the part of the prosecutors, and they just think the person might be guilty, that's not going to be enough to get somebody convicted of a murder case.

-As the defense, our role is to guide the jury's understanding of the evidence.
-We present a clear picture of what evidence should be present if the defendant is guilty of murder.
-If this evidence is lacking, there's a reason for its absence.
-This reason could be that the defendant is not guilty of this particular murder case, and the prosecutor cannot prove all the elements of the crime.
+As the defense, our role is not just to present evidence, but to guide the jury's understanding of it.
+We paint a clear picture of what evidence should be present if the defendant is guilty of murder.
+If this evidence is lacking, we provide a compelling reason for its absence-the defendant's innocence.

 That reason the person is not guilty of this particular murder case, and the prosecutor can't prove all the elements of the crime.

-One thing you also have to realize is each case spins on its facts.
+One thing you also need to realize is that each case hinges on its specific facts.
 So, not in all cases is it relevant that there are witnesses or DNA evidence.
 It all depends on the circumstances.

 In some cases, the person admits that they killed the other party, but they were defending themselves.
 So, if there are no eyewitnesses to it and there's bad blood between the two parties, and you can bring evidence that shows that they were defending themselves, that could be itself a complete defense to the murder case.